jeffreydyao/abiramen.github.io/_posts/2020-09-18-vscode-and-cse.md

     - Use <kbd>Ctrl+`</kbd> (that's the key to the left of the number row) to open a terminal pane.
       This is exactly like a terminal window in TigerVNC.
 You can run <code>ls</code> to see your files!
 1. **We can save some time by adding this to our hosts list.** Click the SSH icon in the bottom left again, click Connect to Host, and this time, click **Add New SSH Host.**
-1. **Enter the following command:** `ssh z5555555@VS Code.cse.unsw.edu.au -A`, replacing with your own zID again, and hit <kbd>Enter</kbd>.
+1. **Enter the following command:** `ssh z5555555@vscode.cse.unsw.edu.au -A`, replacing with your own zID again, and hit <kbd>Enter</kbd>.
 If prompted which configuration file to save to, select the first one.
-1. **You should now see VS Code.cse.unsw.edu.au on the Connect to Host menu.** This means you don't have to type it in each time.
+1. **You should now see vscode.cse.unsw.edu.au on the Connect to Host menu.** This means you don't have to type it in each time.
     [SSH menu](/assets/images/blog/cse-setup/ssh-menu-2.jpg)
 If you had an issue, scroll down to [troubleshooting](#troubleshooting){: .page-anchor-offset} section.